gokhanboz/pisa-2022-reading-performance-analysis/README.md

 plots/Artıklar.png, Artıkların_Histogramı.png, Artıkların_Normalligi.png: Residual diagnostics

-▶️ Running the Project
-Use the provided pisa_cleaned_script.R script to run the full analysis step by step in R or RStudio.

 ▶️ How to Run the Project
 Run the pisa_cleaned_script.R script in R or RStudio to reproduce the full analysis step-by-step.

 Author: Gökhan Boz

 Date: 2025